Skip to content Skip to navigation menu

 Parts for your 2011 Toyota Prius-Radiator cap

-2011 Toyota Prius radiator cap — is it fitted and what does it do?
+2011 Toyota Prius radiator cap – what it does and when to replace it

 Where is the radiator cap on a 2011 Prius?